-Figure 4: A) The subindex of the Threatened Mammal Index (TMX) for South Australia that includes monitoring data on sites without targeted management of threatened and near-threatened mammal taxa or for which no information on management was provided by the custodians.
-Taxa included in this trend are: Australian sea-lion, southern brown bandicoot (southeastern Australia) and woylie.
+Figure 4: A) The subindex of the Threatened Mammal Index (TMX) for Western Australia that includes monitoring data on sites without targeted management of threatened and near-threatened mammal taxa or for which no information on management was provided by the custodians.
+Taxa included in this trend are: Australian sea-lion, bilby, golden bandicoot (mainland), humpback whale and northern quoll.

-- B) A map showing where threatened and near-threatened mammal data with no (known) targeted management were recorded. - C) This dot plot shows the particular years for which monitoring data were available to compile the index.
-Each row represents a time series where a taxon was monitored with a consistent method at a single site. - D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.
+B) A map showing where threatened and near-threatened mammal data with no (known) targeted management were recorded.

+C) This dot plot shows the particular years for which monitoring data were available to compile the index.
+Each row represents a time series where a taxon was monitored with a consistent method at a single site.

+D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.